learnpoint/learnpoint-api-docs/README.md

   * Access to Learnpoint Bulk API
 * learnpointbulkapi.mobilephone.read
   * Access to mobile phone numbers for students and staff
-* learnpointbulkapi.workphone.read
+* learnpointbulkapi.phone2.read
-  * Access to work phone number for staff
+  * Access to Phone2 number for staff
 * learnpointbulkapi.homeaddress.read
   * Access to home address for students